-It had taken them a month, just to reach Basra; after the evacuation from Helles in the Dardanelles, the troop ship had paused at Port Said before progressing down the Suez Canal, and passing Aden and then the Straits of Hormuz.
+It had taken them a month, just to reach Basra; after the evacuation from Helles in the Dardanelles, the troop ship had paused at Port Said before progressing down the Suez Canal, then passing Aden and then the Straits of Hormuz.
 Grenville’s battalion were being sent to relieve the siege of Kut, three hundred miles upriver from Basra, where General Townshend was trapped with ten thousand men and the Turks dug in all around him.
 The long journey had been a respite from battle, but although Grenville had set them a routine of drills, sports and concerts, the confinement on board ship dragged the men down.
 Grenville thought it gave them too much time to think.

 Not long after Port Said, Sergeant Andrews had punished Private Morton for insubordination.
 Field Punishment Number 1 consisted of standing upright for two hours with hands and feet tied to a post – Andrews had improvised as best he could with the deck rails.
-Morton bore the punishment in silence, reed-straight, staring ahead of him, his face contorted rhythmically by a nervous tic.
+Morton bore the punishment in silence, in the heat, reed-straight, staring ahead of him, his face contorted rhythmically by a nervous tic.

 ‘What’s the matter with that man, Sergeant Andrews?’
 Grenville paced along the deck in his tropical uniform, thumbs thrust in his brown leather belt.